-Vanguard Total Stock Market Index (VTSMX) is the biggest mutual fund in the world for a few simple but powerful reasons -- low expenses and broad diversification.
+Vanguard Total Stock Market Index (VTSMX) is one of the biggest mutual fund in the world for a few simple but powerful reasons—low expenses and broad diversification.
 New investment is not permitted in VTSMX, but you can invest in its Admiral Shares (VTSAX).